adon-cloudcannon/landing-page-test/src/collections/posts/2023-02-04-sveltekit-vs-next-js.md

 author: 8be0c187-5378-43bd-9a1e-85ed1c49b51d
 permalink: /blog/{{ title | slugify }}/
 cta:
-  title: Launch your website today
+  title: Launch your SvelteKit or Next.js website today
   body_text: >-
     Give your content team full autonomy on your developer-approved tech stack with CloudCannon.